 Gemination

-Gemination also occurs in Iron Ossetian, although its exact phonemic status is undecided.
-Most major grammars do not include geminates in the consonant inventory.
-Most consonants can be geminated within a word.
+Most consonants can be geminated both at morpheme boundaries and within a morpheme.
 The orthography in Iron Ossetian marks gemination by doubling the consonants.
 Compared to singleton voiceless stops, gemination of voiceless stops results in minimally aspired consonants with double length closures.
 Some examples of words with geminates follow

 flapping |